Cryptec/GameArch/README.md

 1. `yarn install` install the dependencys.
 2. `yarn start` in the Frontend directory starts the react app on port 3000.
 3. `yarn start` in the Backend directory starts the express server on port 5000.
+4. `yarn build` in the Frontend directory trigger a production build for the Frontend.